Prospects for $B_c^+$ and $B^+\to \tau^+ \nu_\tau$ at FCC-ee: Analysis

 A summary of all features used in the second-stage training is listed as follows: \begin{itemize} \item $3\pi$ candidate mass, and masses of the two $\pi^+\pi^-$ combinations; \item Number of $3\pi$ candidates in the event; \item Radial distance of the $3\pi$ candidate from the PV; \item Vertex $\chi^2$ of the $3\pi$ candidate; \item Momentum magnitude, momentum components, and impact parameter (transverse and longitudinal) of the $3\pi$ candidate; \item Angle between the $3\pi$ candidate and the thrust axis; \item Minimum, maximum, and average impact parameter (longitudinal and transverse) of all other reconstructed decay vertices in the event; \item Mass of the PV; \item Nominal $B$ meson energy, defined as the $Z$ mass minus all reconstructed energy apart from the $3\pi$ candidate; \item The mass and vertex displacement of the $D$~meson candidate. \end{itemize} Distributions of all input features are summarised in Appendix~\ref{app:BDT_vars}.

+The optimal configuration of this is BDT found to feature 1000 trees, with a maximum number of cuts of 3 and a learning rate of 0.3.
 This BDT achieves a high level of separation between backgrounds and each signal, which is illustrated in the distribution of different processes in the Bc score vs Bu score plane in Fig.~\ref{fig:BDT2_scatter}.
 The output of the multi-classifier is regulated such that the Bc score, Bu score and background score sum up to~1.
 The closer to the origin of the Bc-Bu plane, the higher the background score.
 The area under the Bc vs non-Bc ROC curve is found to be 0.921 and the area under the Bu vs non-Bu ROC curve to be 0.886.

 The second-stage BDT performance is shown in Fig.~\ref{fig:BDT2_eff}, along with a comparison between training samples and testing samples.
 The top left plot shows the selection efficiency of events with Bc score greater than different cut values, the top right plot shows the efficiency with regard to the Bu score and the bottom plot regarding the Bkg score.
 Each line for $\BcTauNu$, $\BTauNu$, and $Z \to b\bar{b}$ processes is profiled with $5\times10^5$ events.
 The $Z \to c\bar{c}$ and $Z \to q\bar{q}$ are already rejected with high rates by selections prior to the second-stage training and have fewer remaining events in the training samples.
 As a results, $2\times 10^5$ events are used for each line of $Z \to c\bar{c}$ and $2\times 10^4$ for $Z \to q\bar{q}$.